Jagapathi-Vallapuri/Music-Player/backend/README.md

 - Redis is used for caching and 2FA sessions; if Redis becomes unavailable the app falls back to a no-op cache for non-critical features, but authentication will fail if 2FA storage is unavailable.
 - Keep `JWT_SECRET` strong and rotate it periodically if feasible.
 - Do not commit `.env` to source control.
 Use a secrets manager for production deployments.
+- Streaming stability: The audio proxy and GridFS streaming endpoints register `close`/`aborted`/`error` handlers to unpipe and destroy streams promptly when the client disconnects, and cancel upstream requests where applicable.
+This prevents file descriptor and memory leaks during partial downloads.

 ## Troubleshooting